zheminzhou/SPARSE/docs/parameter.md

 All the default parameters are stored in [parameter.py](../parameter.py).
 Some parameters here need to be specified during installation, while others can be specified for each database or for each SPARSE run

 #### parameters that need to be specified during installation
-You need only point `BIN` to a folder that contains all executables, such as
+You need only point `BIN` to a folder that contains all the executables of the [dependencies](installation.md), e. g.

 * `BIN = '/usr/local/bin/'`

-Alternatively, if you have all executable in your `PATH`, use
+Alternatively, if you have all executables in the system environmental parameter `$PATH`, use

 * `BIN = ''`

-You can also specify the pointer to each executable :
+You can also specify a pointer for each executable file :

 * `mash = '{BIN}mash',`